top of page

 Legal Basics

-Before Looking our state's specific custody laws, it helps to understand the universal principles that guide family courts across the United States.
+Before looking at your state's specific custody laws, it helps to understand the universal principles that guide family courts across the United States.
 These concepts form the foundation of custody decisions, co-parent responsibilities, and parenting plan development.

 This section provides clear, parent-friendly explanations of the key ideas that shape how custody works.
 Explore each topic to build the knowledge needed to navigate the process with confidence.